numindai/nuextract-platform-sdk/README.md

 # numind

-API to interact with NuMind models.
+Python SDK to interact with the NuMind API.

-## Requirements.
+## Requirements

 Python 3.8+